 - A. Sonship

 - B. Galatians

 - D. Gospel Transformation or Gospel Identity (parts 1,2 & 3)

 - Has taken Foundations for Servant Leadership

 Membership opportunities as well as the various classes and training opportunities mentioned will be or are currently being offered.
-Please contact us at equipping if you have any questions.
+Please contact us if you have any questions.

 What does the shepherding model look like?

 The membership will be divided into parishes.
 Each parish will have one or more elders assigned to it.
 Each elder will have a team of one deacon and one women’s leadership member (undershepherds), so we can divide the parishes into manageable units.
 Until we have more elders we will have either an elder or an undershepherd calling on the members.
 The undershepherds will report to the parish elder.

 What is the difference between a Shepherd and an Undershepherd?

 Shepherds are elders.
 Undershepherds are those who meet stated qualifications but do not serve as elders.